 Are there any home remedies to reduce scarring?

 Good wound care is important in preventing excessive scarring as well as speeding the healing process.
 Preventing infection can help prevent unnecessary inflammation which can increase the size of wounds resulting in larger, unsightly scars.
 It is important to remove crusts (scabs) from wounds gently with a washcloth and soap and water at least twice a day and to keep the wound moist by keeping it covered with petroleum jelly or antibiotic ointment, such as Neosporin.
 Assuming the wound is healing normally, it would not be unreasonable to cover the wound site after it is covered by skin (epithelialized) with silicone rubber 24 hours a day for a month or so.
 There is medical evidence that this can diminish the thickness of scars.
 Proprietary products of this type can be purchased without a prescription.
-There is an over-the-counter product (Mederma) that can sometimes improve the appearance of scars in the short term (first one to two months) but conclusive evidence of efficacy is lacking.
+There is an over-the-counter product (Mederma) that may improve the appearance of scars in the short term (first one to two months) but conclusive evidence of efficacy is lacking.
 This product relies on an extract of onions!
 The judicious use of cosmetic makeup can effectively obscure many scars.

 What is the prognosis of a scar?